Materials: Memory foam

 |California King||$1,295||72” x 84”||11”||79 lbs.|

-The Casper mattress will arrive rolled and compressed in a box via UPS in 2-7 business days after you place your order.
-It’s easy to set up with a friend, but you can also pay $100 for white-glove service that involves having someone handle the unboxing and packaging removal for you.
+The Casper mattress, available at Casper.com and at certain retailers like Amazon, will arrive rolled and compressed in a box via UPS in 2-7 business days after you place your order.
+Shipping is free when you order the original Casper mattress anywhere in the U.S. or Canada.
+The bed is easy to set up with a friend, but you can also pay $100 for white-glove service wherein someone will handle the unboxing and packaging removal for you.
 Casper will also remove your old mattress for a fee.
-Casper mattresses are available on the Casper website and through some third party retailers like Amazon.

-Additionally, the Casper mattress comes with a 10-year limited warranty for the person who originally bought the mattress.
-They cover defects in materials and workmanship when used as intended, including using a proper foundation that adequately supports both user and mattress.
-It covers sags greater than 1 inch that did not result from improper use or a weak foundation.
+The Casper mattress comes with a 10-year limited warranty for the person who originally bought the mattress.
+The policy covers defects in materials and workmanship when used as intended, including using a proper foundation that adequately supports the mattress.
+The warranty covers sags greater than 1 inch that did not result from improper use or a weak foundation.
 It also covers any problems with the zippers that were the manufacturer’s fault.

 The Casper Element is the brand’s budget option that still provides a great night’s sleep.
 The Element has 3 layers of memory foam totaling 11 inches, including a layer specifically for pressure relief.
 The Casper Element also comes with a soft top layer for bounce and added comfort and a zip-off cover for easy cleaning.
 Like other Casper models, the mattress has specialized foam to help you sleep cool all night, and is made for any sleep position.